Are You Always Saying Yes? How to Start Taking Care of Yourself as a Military Spouse

 Five years ago, I hit record on the first episode of More Than a Milspouse.
 What started as a conversation about military spouse identity, career, and life beyond the uniform has grown into a space where military spouses can talk honestly about purpose, transitions, and building a life that feels like their own.
 In this special anniversary episode […]

-263. The Secret to Making Habits Stick as a Military Spouse
+How to Make Habits Stick as a Military Spouse

 Ever feel like you know what habits would support you—but actually sticking to them feels impossible in military life?
 Between PCS moves, deployments, unpredictable schedules, and constant transitions, most habit advice simply doesn’t work for military spouses.
 And the problem isn’t discipline; it’s design.
 In this episode of the More Than a Milspouse Podcast, we’re breaking down what […]

-262. Why Willpower Isn’t Enough (And What Actually Works for Military Spouses)
+Why Willpower Isn’t Enough-What Actually Works for Military Spouses

 Why does change feel so hard—especially for military spouses?
 If you’ve ever told yourself you just need more willpower, motivation, or discipline, this episode challenges that belief.
 In this episode of More Than a Milspouse, we unpack why habit change often fails in military life and why stress, PCS moves, deployments, and constant unpredictability make traditional […]